 9. Scraping Mobile-First and App-Based Content

-With the increasing popularity of mobile-first websites and native applications, many platforms are now delivering different content to mobile and desktop users through adaptive design.
-They also utilize mobile APIs instead of traditional web pages for data delivery.
+Mobile-first websites and native apps are becoming more popular.
+Many platforms now show different content to mobile and desktop users.
+This happens through adaptive design.
+They also use mobile APIs instead of traditional web pages for data delivery.

 Solution: